 Over its many years of existence, the Tennessee Farm Bureau has provided many services for the membership of the organization.
 It began as an organization lobbying for the betterment of its members.
 Much of the legislation we have today is because of the Farm Bureau and its early efforts.
 The organization continues to work with agricultural legislation and has full-time lobbyists working in Nashville.
 The Public Affairs Department works daily providing help for members in areas such as private property rights, taxation, regulations, and other legislative issues facing the membership.

 The organization also provides many services for the membership.
 In 1948, the Tennessee Farmers Mutual Insurance Company was founded to provide affordable insurance for rural Tennessee.
 Tennessee Farmers Life Insurance Company was begun in 1973 adding another outstanding member service to the Tennessee Farmers Insurance Companies operation.
 Today these companies insure more home and automobiles that any other insurer in Tennessee, are the second largest writer of individual life policies in the state, and were recognized by J.D.
-Power as the highest in customer satisfaction among auto insurers in the Southeast Region three years in a row.
+Power as the highest in customer satisfaction among auto insurers in the Southeast Region more than five times.
 The companies insure 1.1 million automobiles, 600,000 properties and have $31.5 billion of total life insurance coverage on the books.

 Access to adequate health insurance was a problem for rural Tennesseans for many years.
 In 1947, the Tennessee Farm Bureau addressed this issue by founding Tennessee Rural Health to promote health and safety awareness and to make health coverage available to its members.
 Undergoing a name change in 2015 to be better identified as part of the Farm Bureau family, TRH services now go by Farm Bureau Health Plans.
 They are now the largest private health coverage group in Tennessee providing affordable, quality health care coverage, offering a wide range of health care plans.

 The organization also provides tax services for its membership, recording keeping, property protection reward programs, livestock marketing services through its Tennessee Livestock Producers organization, youth programs, women’s activities, and many other farm related activities.